ggarra13/mrv2/BUILD.md

 	       libffi-devel openssl-devel tk-devel tcl-devel libXt-devel \
 	       swig

-sudo dnf install glslang-devel spirv-tools spirv-headers
+sudo dnf install vulkan-headers vulkan-loader-devel glslang-devel spirv-tools spirv-headers

 #
 # You may need to compile the following package from source